-Children diagnosed with emotional, social and academic problems are counselled and referred for an educational assessment.
-This enables the School Counsellor to guide the parents and the children effectively.
+Children diagnosed with emotional, social, and academic problems are counselled and referred for an educational assessment.
+This enables the School Counsellor to guide the parents and their children effectively.

 Apart from academics, extra-curricular activities such as sports, music and theatre play a vital role in the holistic development of children.
 Therefore, students are given opportunities to select and learn a number of activities.

-V - VII Vocal Music, Tabla, Folk Dance, Craft, Board Games, Marathi, and German
+V – VII : Vocal Music, Tabla, Folk Dance, Craft, Board Games, Marathi, German

-VIII - X Scouts & Guide, Games, Choir, Math Club, and Computers
+VIII – X : Scouts & Guide, Games, Choir, Math Club, Computer Science

 The assessment process at Gurukul is designed to provide feedback to teachers, students, and parents about the effectiveness of the teaching methodology.
 The purpose is to identify specific learning needs and modify the teaching strategies to meet these needs.